-Is New York Expensive?
+Is New York Very Expensive?

 Yes, New York City is very expensive.
 New York is the center of the global financial industry and one of the most popular tourist destinations in the world, so it's not surprising that it's also one of the most expensive cities in the world.
 The cost of living in New York City is 77% higher than the US national average.
 Manhattan, which is the heart of New York, is the most expensive borough in the city, with housing costs that are 404% above the national average.

-hash-mark11 Reasons Why NYC is So Expensive
+11 Reasons Why NYC is So Expensive

 1. Massive Population

-2. High Demand For Housing
+2. High Demand for Housing

 3. High Salary Job Opportunities